navneetgulati/rolling_hash/Readme.md

 This is an implementation of file diffing algorithm using adler32 rolling hash.

 It first generates a signatures file from the original file contents.
 This signature file contains array of adler32 hashes constructed from the byte chunks of the original file.
-Then this signature file as a reference to identify any changes in the updated files.
+Then this signature file is used as a reference to identify any changes in the updated files.

 ## How to Run